If you’re sick and tired of what PCOS is doing to you then there’s two big things you can do right now for your health and wellbeing.

 7. Vegetable Oils

-Vegetable oils make the foods to avoid list because they are high in omega 6 fatty acids which are pro-inflammatory when not adequately balanced by a similar amount of anti-inflammatory omega 3s.
+Vegetable oils make the list of foods to stay away from with PCOS because they are high in omega 6 fatty acids which are pro-inflammatory when not adequately balanced by a similar amount of anti-inflammatory omega 3s.
 These two fats work best when consumed in a ratio of between 4:1 to 1:1 omega 6:omega 3 but the average Western diet typically results in a ratio of 20:1 or higher (Simopoulos 201610).

 Of course you can always consume a lot more oily fish, or start taking a fish oil supplement, but eliminating vegetable oils is really easy to do given all the tasty alternatives like coconut oil, olive oil, avocado oil, and many more.